 Sporadic flossing can actually be harmful to the gums.
 Those who only floss once a week or when there is a piece of popcorn lodged in the teeth are at a higher risk of gum disease.
 When teeth are not flossed daily, plaque, tartar and bacteria can build up around the gum line and cause infection, irritation and swelling.
 Flossing irritated gums every so often can only irritate them more and make the problem worse.

-Check out what others are saying about our dental services on Yelp: Dental Practice in Houston, TX.
+Check out what others are saying about our dental services on Google: Dental Practice in Houston, TX.

 Conclusion